JuliaSmoothOptimizers/DCISolver.jl/paper/paper.md

 Finally, JSO also offers alternative solutions such as thin wrappers to the solvers Artelys Knitro [@byrd2006k] via `NLPModelsKnitro.jl` [@orban-siqueira-nlpmodelsknitro-2020] and Ipopt [@wachter2006implementation] via `NLPModelsIpopt.jl` [@orban-siqueira-nlpmodelsipopt-2020], but also `Percival.jl` [@percival-jl], a pure Julia implementation of an augmented Lagrangian penalization method.
 The main advantage of using JSO-compliant solvers is the flexibility in the origin of the inputted problem.

-To the best of our knowledge, there is no currently maintained available open-source implementation of the DCI algorithm.
+To the best of our knowledge, there is no currently maintained available open-source implementation of DCI.
 Hence, we offer an interesting alternative to augmented Lagrangian or interior-point methods that are regularly used in the references mentioned above.
-Moreover, solvers coded in pure Julia do not require external compiled dependencies and work with multiple input data types, while solvers in Fortran are limited to simple and double precisions.

 `DCISolver.jl` is designed to help application experts quickly solve real-world problems and help researchers improve, compare and analyze new techniques without writing algorithms themselves.
 The user benefits from JuliaSmoothOptimizers's framework to solve nonlinear optimization problems of diverse nature in an accessible fashion, which makes it very suitable for numerical optimization courses.